Department of Mathematics

 Also, schools will compete as teams.
 The competition is separate for high and middle schools, i.e. high schools will compete among themselves, and middle schools will compete among themselves.

-A middle school's team score is the sum of the school scores from each of the following contests: Mad Hatter 6-8, and Leap Frog 6-8.
+A middle school's team score is the sum of the school scores from each of the following contests: Mad Hatter 6-8, Leap Frog 6-8, and Game Tournament 6-8.